Florida Atlantic vs. Old Dominion NCAA Football Odds, Plays and Insights | November 13, 2021

 - Old Dominion's games this season have hit the over on four of nine set point totals (44.4%).

-- When Old Dominion scores more than 22.2 points, it is 4-0 against the spread and 3-1 overall.
+- When Old Dominion puts up more than 22.2 points, it is 4-0 against the spread and 3-1 overall.

-- In games that Old Dominion churns out over 388.0 yards, the team is 3-1 against the spread and 2-2 overall.
+- Old Dominion is 3-1 against the spread and 2-2 overall when the team picks up over 388.0 yards.

-- The Monarchs have turned the ball over 17 times this season, three more turnovers than the Owls have forced (14).
+- The Monarchs have turned the ball over three more times (17 total) than the Owls have forced a turnover (14) this season.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.